 3. Make sure the eye-dropper, ointment or medicine applicator does not touch the eye.
 If contact with the eye is made wash the tip before reusing or applying to the other eye

-Pink-Eye is Highly Contagious, and Zoonotic
+3.2 Pink-Eye, Highly Contagious and Zoonotic

 Pink eye is zoonotic, it is transferable from dog to human.